sambyers/mm-remote-theme-test/_posts/2020-10-13-mdt-and-tig-stack.md

 ## Model-driven Telemetry Configuration

-Configuring MDT is straight forward and in this example I’m going to demonstrate the process on a IOS-XE (CSR1000v).
+Configuring MDT is straightforward and in this example I’m going to demonstrate the process on a IOS-XE (CSR1000v).
 I’m going to use two methods to configure MDT: CLI and NETCONF.

 We don’t want to have to poll the device or even dial-in for data to be streamed back on-demand.
 We want the network device to stream data on an interval to our receiver.
 So, we’re going to use the dial-out method on IOS-XE.